Totally positive Toeplitz matrices: classical and modern: Tropical Toeplitz matrices

 Its tropicalisation $\Trop(\mathbf d):U_+(\R_{\min})\to\mathfrak h_{SL_{n+1},\R}$ is precisely Lusztig's weight map $\mathcal L$, after canonically identifying $\mathfrak h_{SL_{n+1},\R}$ with $\mathfrak h_{PSL_{n+1},\R}^*$. \end{lemma}

-Our first goal will be to give the tropical analogue of the parametrisation theorem \cref{t:IntroRfin}, and so we note that the restriction $\mathbf d|_{\ToeplitzU_{n+1}(\R_{>0})}$ of the map $\mathbf d$ from \cref{l:dunilemma} is precisely the parametrisation map from \cref{t:IntroRfin}, and its tropical analogue will therefore be the restriction of the Lusztig weight map $\mathcal L$ to the tropical analogue of $\ToeplitzU_{n+1}(\R_{>0})$ -- which is to be determined next.
+Our first goal will be to give the tropical analogue of the parametrisation theorem Theorem~\ref{t:IntroRfin}.
+Therefore we note that the parametrisation map from Theorem~\ref{t:IntroRfin} is precisely the restriction $\mathbf d|_{\ToeplitzU_{n+1}(\R_{>0})}$ of the map $\mathbf d$ from Lemma~\ref{l:dunilemma}, and its tropical analogue will therefore be the restriction of the Lusztig weight map $\mathcal L$ to the tropical analogue of $\ToeplitzU_{n+1}(\R_{>0})$ -- which is to be determined next.